Soad Hosny: Death

+Awards

+Soad Hosny had won many awards, including the Best Actress Award from the National Festival in 1971, the Ministry of Culture Award for 5 times, the Egyptian Film Association Award for 5 times, the Alexandria International Film Festival best actress award, the Best Actress Award from the Cinema Art Association, and the Best Actress Award from the Ministry of Culture.
+Egyptian media in 1987, and a certificate of appreciation on Art Day in 1979 from President Anwar Sadat.
+At the 1980 State Film Awards, Hosni won the Best Actress Award for the movie The Savage.

-Legacy
+Legacy and image

+Soad Hosny has been considered as one of the most influential actresses in the Middle East and Arab World.
+Highly regarded for her range, versatility, and ability to play a wide range of characters—from comedic and lighthearted roles to dramatic and tragic ones, captivating the audiences with her charm, which would earn her the nickname "Cinderella of the Screen".
+Her fashion sense and style made her a fashion icon for many young girls during her time, and has been considered a sex symbol.

-In 2013, Lebanese filmmaker Rania Stephan used snippets from Hosny's films to re-tell Hosny's story and the history of Egyptian cinema in The Three Disappearances of Soad Hosny.
+In 2013, Lebanese filmmaker Rania Stephan used snippets from Hosny's films to re-tell Hosny's story and the history of Egyptian cinema in The Three Disappearances of Soad Hosni.
 It was featured in Berlin's Art Week.
 The Three Disappearances is an important archive, which while following the chronology of Soad Hosny's career, simultaneously documents the costumes, sets and styles used from the 1950s to the 1990s, a period that marked the peak and decline of Egyptian cinema.

 One of Hosny's songs, "I'm going down to the Square" became a popular "anthem" during the 2011 Egyptian revolution.

-On 26 January 2022, Google Doodle celebrated Soad Hosny’s 79th birthday.

 Filmography

 Soad Hosny's film career lasted for 32 years.
 She is an icon in Egyptian film industry.
 She was a film, stage, television, and radio actor.
-She appeared in more than 80 films.
+She appeared in more than 80 films and sang on Egyptian radio.